 Since I was involved in business and agriculture long before I became an attorney, I try to think like a businessman practicing law and not the other way around.
 This outlook necessarily leads to creating plans and implementing strategies that are workable for clients.
 I have seen estate plans fail because the plans were too complex for the clients to implement.
 Complexity for complexity’s sake does not drive value and I strive to implement strategies that my clients understand.
 On the other hand, a multi-million dollar business operation seems to warrant more than a one page will.
 Simplicity that leaves out important detail is a disservice to the client and clarity of intent is a driving feature of my planning efforts.
 Creating and implementing estate plans or similar strategies with the right level of complexity and flexibility is my primary mission.
 Similarly, I try to understand my client’s goals and current situation then draw a straight line to their desired “end state” in the best way possible.

 The vast majority of my professional time is spent designing, implementing, or litigating estate planning documents.
 As such, I am much less of a generalist and focused on the legal topics where I believe I can add value with my education, training and experience.
 I have smart colleagues at BrownWinick who can assist with legal needs outside my core competencies.

 More About Me

-I am active in a number of civic and professional organization and try to use my training, experience and knowledge to add value to those respective organizations.
+I am active in a number of civic and professional organizations and try to use my training, experience and knowledge to add value to those respective organizations.
 I am also a frequent speaker on trust, estate planning and business succession-related topics.
-On a personal note, I am married to another lawyer and my wife and I have one son.
+On a personal note, I am married to another lawyer and my wife and I have one son and one daughter.

 - Drafting and Implementing Wills, Trusts, Powers of Attorney